-In order to properly prune any tree, a basic understanding of the characteristics and growth habit of the tree is a must.
+In order to properly prune any tree, a basic understanding of the characteristics and growth habits of the tree is a must.
 A Crepe Myrtle is not quite like any other plant in how it grows and, therefore, is not like others when considering how it should be pruned.
 Crepe Myrtles are a diverse group of ornamental plants that bloom profusely throughout most of the growing season.
-Size will be a factor in pruning, since some Crepe Myrtle varieties can grow to a height exceeding 25 feet.
+Size will be a factor in pruning since some Crepe Myrtle varieties can grow to a height exceeding 25 feet.

 As a group, Crepe Myrtles are very hard-wooded.
 Their small twigs and old seedpods do not produce new growth in the spring.
-Tip growth normally dies back 7 to 12 inches in the winter months.
+Tip growth normally dies back seven to twelve inches in the winter months.
 If a Crepe Myrtle is not tip-pruned by spring, the new growth will emerge just below the margin of the dead twig tissue.
 Since Crepe Myrtles are rapid growers, the new growth quickly obscures the view of the dead tips, usually within a few weeks.
 The twiggy tips and seedpods are of no consequence to the overall health of the plant.
 Aesthetically, it is for only the first few weeks of the growing season that the dead tips are not attractive.

 Basal sprouts are common to some varieties of Crepe Myrtles.
 They can be managed with periodic pruning.
 Photo by Bill Seaman.

 Some Crepe Myrtle varieties are also known for producing sprouts that grow from roots near the root collar.
 These sprouts are typically removed in favor of larger existing trunks.
 In the case of larger-growing varieties, it is best to remove any excessive amount of root sprouts to improve the health of a few remaining trunks.